-Dr. Steven Kloster, D.C., Chiropractic Director of Chiro One Wellness Center of Southlake studied under Dr. Carrick and explains that highly trained chiropractic neurologists work with conditions not commonly thought to be in the realm of chiropractic care such as ghost limbs, concussions and comas.
+Dr. Steven Kloster, D.C., former Chiropractic Director of Chiro One Wellness Center of Southlake studied under Dr. Carrick and explains that highly trained chiropractic neurologists work with conditions not commonly thought to be in the realm of chiropractic care such as ghost limbs, concussions and comas.

 Training & Treatment

 “Through adjustments and brain-stimulating therapies we can directly affect the nervous system,” Dr. Steven says.
 “The adjustment sends a message to your cerebellum which affects your balance, coordination and cognition.
 It continues to the brain which controls the functions of the body.”

 Dr. Carrick created an institute in his name specifically geared toward chiropractic neurology training and development.
 After completing the rigorous education program, specialists can provide counsel and care for a wide variety of patients, including those in post-stroke rehabilitation and those with varied movement disorders and syndromes.